sematext/docs/docs/logagent/input-filter-containerd.md

 ## Configuration

-Note: the plugin can be enabled via command line option `--k8sContainerd`.
+Note: The plugin can be enabled via command line option `--k8sContainerd`.

 Add the following section to the Logagent configuration file: